JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

   }
 })
 ```

+If you're paying attention, you'll recognize that `@octokit/webhooks` does a lot of potential event handling, very similar to `EventEmitter` (and Probot).
+This isn't a coincidence, `@octokit/webooks` was born from Probot's intentions - but I'm showing a little bit of what drives that logic instead of using it outright/

 If your app is deployed to a public URL, GitHub can make an HTTP request; but if you're just working locally, you'll have to use something like `localtunnel` or `ngrok` to expose your local machine to the internet.
 We built [Smee.io](https://smee.io) specifically for Probot, to receive webhook events locally - it's its own topic, so if you're interested in a post on Smee [let me know](https://twitter.com/JasonEtco)!